bsctl/capsule-doc/docs/content/rancher/capsule-rancher.md

 ### Configure an identity provider for Kubernetes

-You can follow [this general guide](https://capsule.clastix.io/docs/guides/oidc-auth) to configure an OIDC authentication for Kubernetes.
+You can follow the Kubernetes [guide](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) to configure an OIDC authentication for Kubernetes.

 For a Keycloak specific setup yon can check [this resources list](./oidc-keycloak.md).